Fallujah (band): History

-Formation (2007-2010)
+Formation (2007–2010)

 Fallujah was founded in early 2007 by high school friends Alex Hofmann, Scott Carstairs, Tommy Logan, Dan Wissinger, and Suliman Arghandiwal.
 The band name comes from the Iraqi city of Fallujah, located in the Al Anbar province.
-Prior to the band signing to its first record label, early vocalist Suliman Arghandiwal, guitarist Anthony Borges, and bassists Dan Wissinger and Brandon Hoberg exited the band.
-Replacing Arghandiwal, guitarist Alex Hofmann took up vocals with Rob Maramonte joining the band as the new guitarist.
+Prior to signing to its first record label, the band went through their first lineup changes with the departure of bassist Dan Wissinger and drummer Tommy Logan, who would be later replaced by Brandon Hoberg and Andrew Baird in 2007, respectively.
+In 2008 vocalist Suliman Arghandiwal also quit the band.
+Replacing Arghandiwal, guitarist Alex Hofmann took up vocals, with Rob Maramonte joining the band as the new guitarist (Maramonte would later quit the band and was replaced by guitarist Anthony Borges in 2009.
+However, he returned to the band in 2010).
+Hoberg would be later replaced by bassist Rob Morey.
 In 2009, the band released their first demo release, immediately followed by their first EP titled Leper Colony released on January 17.
 On February 5, 2010, the band played their first professional concert in Sacramento, California.

-The Harvest Wombs (2011-2013)
+The Harvest Wombs (2011–2013)

 On November 17, 2011, the band went on to release their first full-length album The Harvest Wombs, with producer Sam Pura, under California-based label Unique Leader Records.
 On April 2, 2013, the band independently released their second EP titled Nomadic, incorporating ambient sequences, clean guitars, and female vocals by former Whirr singer Byanca Munoz.

-The Flesh Prevails (2014-2015)
+The Flesh Prevails (2014–2015)

 On July 22, 2014, Fallujah released their second album titled The Flesh Prevails on Unique Leader Records.
 The album was released while the band participated in the 2014 Summer Slaughter tour alongside Morbid Angel, the Faceless, Dying Fetus, and Thy Art is Murder.
 The album received significant acclaim, despite some critics saying the production was a victim of the "loudness wars" and had little dynamic range.

 On January 15, 2015, Nuclear Blast announced the band's official signing to the label, stating, "Fallujah is all about pushing the envelope, taking risks, and keeping an open mind; with that mentality we felt Nuclear Blast was the most obvious and logical step for a band such as ours.
 With our team behind us, we can’t wait to see Fallujah grow."

-Dreamless (2016-2018)
+Dreamless (2016–2018)

 On April 29, 2016, the band released their third album titled Dreamless.
-The album received critical acclaim, and a music video has been released for the song “The Void Alone" featuring guest vocalists Tori Letzler, Mike Semesky, and Katie Thompson, as well as guest guitarist Tymon Krudenier.
+The album received critical acclaim, and a music video has been released for the song "The Void Alone" featuring guest vocalists Tori Letzler, Mike Semesky, and Katie Thompson, as well as guest guitarist Tymon Krudenier.

-On July 14, 2017, Alex Hofmann announced his departure on the band's Facebook page after 10 years in the band, with Monte Barnard as substitute vocalist during the band's 2017 - 2019 live touring for Dreamless.
+On July 14, 2017, Alex Hofmann announced his departure on the band's Facebook page after 10 years in the band, with Monte Barnard as substitute vocalist during the band's 2017 – 2019 live touring for Dreamless.